Need to up your Instagram Story game? The only answer to that is “yes.”

 Save Stories as highlights

 Some folks embrace impermanence and transience, and having their Stories disappear is just another part of their time on earth.
 But some of you might be thinking, “But I MADE that!
 Where did … why did … what’s …” Well, it’s actually pretty easy to keep Stories around for more than the standard 24 hours.
 Click New on your profile and select your Story.
 Click Next and add a title if you want, then click Done.
 That will keep your Story viewable past its pull date.
+Next, check out our guide to making YouTube thumbnails.

 Want to start telling your Instagram Stories with PicMonkey?